 3. Apply for conferences

-Do not hesitate to present your ideas at conferences!
+Do not hesitate to present your ideas and share your experience at conferences!
 Just make sure to learn to develop your ideas and then work on your presentation skills.
 Hurry up and look around for any conferences related to your industry and contact them.

 4. Learn new skills